majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

 {% endraw %}

-## Azure Container Registry
+## Azure container registry

 This section describes a simple deployment to the Azure container registry (ACR) using the CircleCI ACR orb and `version 2.1` configuration.

-For detailed information about the Azure ACR orb, including all options, refer to the [CircleCI ACR Orb Reference](https://circleci.com/orbs/registry/orb/circleci/azure-acr) page.
+For detailed information about the Azure ACR orb, including all options, refer to the [CircleCI ACR Orb Reference](https://circleci.com/developer/orbs/orb/circleci/azure-acr) page.

 1. Whether your require a user or service principal login, you will need to provide environment variables for username, password and tennent to CircleCI.
 For user logins use env var names as follows: `AZURE_USERNAME`, `AZURE_PASSWORD` and `AZURE_TENANT`.
 For service principal logins use: `AZURE_SP`, `AZURE_SP_PASSWORD` and `AZURE_SP_TENANT`. {% include snippets/env-var-or-context.md %}